 This provides extra services and help to families or children with greater needs, including young children without caregivers, or those living with depressed mothers or in violent homes.
-It also covers children whose birthweight was very low, or who have disabilities, developmental difficulties or severe malnutrition.
+It also covers children whose birthweight was very low, or who have a disability, developmental difficulty or severe malnutrition.